jborza/jborza.github.io/_posts/2020-11-21-hardware-adventures-5-calculator-with-keypad.md

 # Making a better calculator in hardware

-As a follow up to one of my first FPGA projects [Adventures in hardware, part 3 - display and a calculator]({% post_url 2020-08-04-hardware-adventures-3 %}) I wanted to implement a more useful calculator.
+As a follow up to one of my first FPGA projects [Adventures in hardware, part 3 - display and a calculator]({% post_url 2020-08-04-hardware-adventures-3 %}) I wanted to implement a more useful calculator that behaves like the common pocket calculators - you enter a number, choose an operator, enter another number, press another operator or = and see the result.

 I'm still using the three digit seven-segment display as an output - so it can work on numbers from 0 to 999, but this time I wanted to operate it through a 4x4 keypad.